TheRuchirShah/Ambience/README.md

 Ambience is inspired by apps like [Noisli](https://noisli.com/), and [A Soft Murmur](https://asoftmurmur.com/).
 Special thanks to the open-source community for tools, libraries, and inspiration.

 ---

+**Ambience** is a web app for creating personalized ambient soundscapes, crafted to enhance focus, inspire creativity, and promote relaxation.
+Ideal for work, study, meditation, or unwinding, Ambience is your go-to tool for tuning out distractions and tuning into productivity.

 Enjoy your journey into focused, creative, and relaxed states with **Ambience**! 🌊 🎶 🌿